 Maryland Saddlery offers more than just great deals on tack and apparel!
 Our staff also carries a wealth of knowledge and, best of all, the willingness to share it!
 Here are some resources on how to fit some of the most important pieces of tack and apparel curated by our resident expert, Hope!

-The bit blog demonstrates why the correct bit is so important to riding your horse.
-How horse's learn by repetition of action/reaction.
-How race horses can be retrained.
-Basic riding exercise you can do to help your horse be more supple.
+We all use bits, but do you know how your bit works, or why your horse needs it?
+Our bit blog demonstrates why using the correct bit, and understanding the mechanism behind it, is so important when riding and training your horse.
+Hope explains how horses learn by repetition of action and reaction, the way race horses can be retrained, what basic riding exercises you can do to help your horse be more supple, and much more!

-A show coat/jacket is the single most important item of competition apparel.
+A show coat or jacket is the single most important item of competition apparel.
 Properly fitting a woman's jacket can easily improve how you are judged in a competition.
-Ladies Horse Show jackets are based on a traditionally cut men’s suit coats.
-In the original European jacket designs, the horse show coat had 3 front buttons and a double vented back.
-It is tailored with a narrow waist and is a bit broader in the shoulders for ease of movement.
-Traditionally made from wool, now many coats are made from extremely highly technical fabrics that wick away moisture.
-The new tech coats are machine washable and mostly available in navy and black.
-Women’s show coats are available in a range of colors; black, dark gray, navy and occasionally hunter green.
-Most equitation riders show in a dark navy jacket.
-The idea is that all competitors will look the same.
-The judge is then free to focus on performance rather than fit.
-8 steps to fitting show jackets.
+Ladies' show jackets are based on a traditionally-cut men’s suit coat.
+In the original European jacket designs the horse show coat had 3 front buttons and a double vented back, tailored with a narrow waist and broader shoulders for ease of movement.
+Though traditionally made from wool, many modern coats are made from highly technical fabrics that are lightweight and wick away moisture like this Grand Prix show coat.
+These "tech" coats are machine-washable and mostly available in navy and black, though they can be seen in a range of colors.
+Women’s show coats are typically conservative; black, dark gray, navy and occasionally hunter green.
+With consistent color and fit across all riders in a class, the judge is then free to focus on performance rather than appearance.
+Here are our 8 steps to fitting show jackets.